-For that, follow step 1 and 2 of Clearing cache solution mentioned above.
-Then under Play Services, tap on Enable.
-Only if it’s disabled, you will see the Enable option; otherwise, you will see Disable.
+For that, follow steps 1 and 2 of clearing the cache solution mentioned above.
+Then, under Play Services, tap on Enable.
+Only if it’s disabled, you see the Enable option; otherwise, you will see Disable.
 Once enabled, restart your phone or tablet, and Play Services will update automatically in the background.
-So, wait for some time and then try using the problematic app.
+So, wait for some time, and then try using the problematic app.

 Yes, don’t be surprised.
-You would uninstall other app if a similar issue exists.
+You would uninstall other apps if a similar issue existed.
 As Play Services is a system app, you cannot uninstall it.
 That is where disabling it comes into the picture.

-To disable it, follow step 1 and 2 of the Clear cache method i.e., go to Settings > Apps > Google Play Services.
-Here tap on Disable.
+To disable it, follow steps 1 and 2 of the Clear cache method, i.e., go to Settings > Apps > Google Play Services.
+Here, tap Disable.

 If it’s grayed out, follow these steps:

 Step 2: Tap on Device Administrator or Device admin apps.
-Sometimes, it’s present under Advanced option.
+Sometimes, it’s present under the Advanced option.

 Step 3: Disable Find My Device.

 Step 4: Go to Google Play Services under Apps.
 Now you will be able to disable it.

 After disabling it, wait for some time and then enable it again.
 That should restore Play Services to the factory settings and help you fix the problem.

 8. Reset App Preferences